OpenCatalogi/.github/docs/handleidingen/Architectuur_en.md

 ## About Metadata
 A metadata file describes and defines the (meta)data stored in a publication.
 It does this by defining properties (e.g., name) and requirements for that property (e.g., minimal length).
 Metadata descriptions are used to validate publications on creation, add context to JSON-LD messages, and generate dynamic search interfaces.

+Traditionally, Open Catalogue focused on scraping publiccode files from GitHub and GitLab based on the publiccode.yaml standard, but recent years have seen the addition of WOO, Decat, and other standards.
+By default, the Open Catalogue object store supports the local development storage of metadata files.
+But metadata files can and SHOULD be separately hosted.

+Keep in mind that metadata files are (in line with the VNG ORC standard) defined in [json-schema](https://json-schema.org/) which means that they are versioned within their file.

+## Data Governance
+When data is synchronized into the Open Catalogue object store, metadata is mapped (or generated) to the best of our abilities.
+There will however always be gaps.
+We are currently working on a dashboard to make these gaps visible in order for governance.